emeyekayee/scheduled_resource/README.md

   - select instances of the <em>resource use block</em> class (eg Program).

-The id <em>could</em> be a database id but more often is something a little more suited to human use in the configuration file.
-In any case it is used by class methods
+The id <em>could</em> be a database id but more often is something a little more suited to human use in the configuration.
+In any case it is used by model class method
 <tt>ResourceUseBlock.get_all_blocks()</tt> to select the right blocks
 for the resource.